apelegri/wechat-mini-program-wiki/README.md

 ## Core setup of your MP
 The setup of your mini-program is simple and designed  to save you time or being frustrated if you have customization needs.
-Below is the complete setup of your **app.json**.
+Below is the complete setup of the **app.json** file.

 WeChat divides the **app.json configuration** in five parts: